Grinnode-live/grinnode.live/documentation/attacks/2020_11_reorg-51-percent.md

 > REORG attack : A blockchain reorganization attack occurs when miners collaborate to remove previously confirmed blocks from the blockchain.

-> In order to realise a successful double-spend thanks to REORG attack, an entity needs to secretly mining a chain with his nodes (REORG attack) totalising 51% of the hashrate of the honest chain (future orphaned and stale blocks).
+> In order to realise a successful double-spend thanks to REORG attack, an entity needs to secretly mining a chain with his nodes (REORG attack) totaling 51% of the hashrate of the honest chain (future orphaned and stale blocks).
 The attacker will makes the same transaction on each chain, on the honest chain the transaction will be sent to the victim, this transaction will looks legit until the attacker propagates his secretly mined chain (REORG chain) where he self-spent his transaction (the same is sent to the victim), to all others honest nodes of the network.
 Usually, the attacker propagates the dishonest chain when the transaction has passed multiple confirmations, most of the time, this attack aims to complete the multiple confirmations system required to deposit on an exchange and after having released the secretly mined chain, get back the fund sent to the victim in his wallet, the attacker wallet.